arunprasadlv/MLText/README.md

 * Week 8: Private Kaggle competition (begins November 16)
 * After the Course

+### Course Videos

+Links to the video recordings can be found under each section below.
+Alternatively, you can [view all of the videos on one page](http://www.dataschool.io/mltext3-videos/), or [view the YouTube playlist](https://www.youtube.com/playlist?list=PL5-da3qGB5IBK1krD5d2P3MMCsnFQHrxj).

 ### Live Webcasts

 Live webcasts will take place every Sunday at 8:00pm ET and every Tuesday at 1:00pm ET.
 During each 30-minute webcast, Kevin will answer your questions live and/or teach additional concepts outside the course material.